akomarla/forecast_demand/README.md

 Automating the long-term demand forecast at a SKU/basename level using historical trends in customer behaviors.
 Solution provides three methods: exponential smoothing, gradient-descent based regressions and vector similarity to predict the percentage of demand on each SKU (per program family and customer) for a future quarter.
 Currently, the primary method is exponential smoothing.
 The other two methods are in an exploratory phase.

 # Setup
 The goal is utilize this forecast tool for cq+2 onwards, where cq is the current quarter.
-The forecast for cq and cq+1 is to be owned by a separate team (Eric Waterman).
-A demand analyst would provide the total demand for for a program family in cq+2 and the tool would disaggregate this demand across all SKUs in the program family using the primary forecasting method described below.
+The forecast for cq and cq+1 is to computed differently.
+A demand analyst would provide the total demand for for a program family in cq+2 and the tool would disaggregate this demand across all SKUs in the program family using the forecasting methods described below.

-The solution is split into two cases based on the availablility of historical data.
+There are two cases based on the availablility of historical data.

 Quarter to predict = q<br>
 Minimum number of quarters needed for prediction (without legacy relationships) = n (6 is default)<br>